Macrometacorp/macrometa-connector-databricks/README.md

 ## Considerations

-- When mapping from a Macrometa Array to Spark Array, we are using ArrayType which is a collection data type that extends the DataType class which is a superclass of all types in PySpark.
+- When mapping from a Macrometa Array to Spark Array, we are using ArrayType which is a collection data type that extends the DataType class which is a superclass of all types in Spark.
 All elements of ArrayType should have the same type of elements.
-- When inferring schema, the connector retrieves the first 50 documents from a collection and chooses the most common one between them
+- During the process of auto inferring the schema, the Collection data connector fetches the first 50 documents from a collection and then determines the most frequent schema among them.
+Nevertheless, users are encouraged to specify their own schema definitions while creating the dataframe for enhanced accuracy.
+- Similarly, in the context of auto inferring the schema, the Streaming data connector retrieves the earliest unconsumed message from a stream and utilizes the schema of that message as the foundational schema.
+Yet, it is recommended for users to specify their own schema definitions while creating the dataframe to achieve optimal outcomes.

 ## How to install the Macrometa Databricks Connector